 Another important aspect affecting the sealing system is the pressure asserted by the sealed off medium, in this case seawater.
 Seawater pressure depends on sea depth.
 Most WECs would, however, probably be located in reasonably shallow waters, i.e. up to approx. 100 meters depth.
-If the capsule in fig. 1 is pressurized to match the mean outside water pressure, it would reduce the pressure differential on the sealing components.
-This is beneficial with regards to wear and would also reduce the amount of required material in the capsule, since the capsule has to withstand buckling from the absorbed side forces at the funnel, which cause bending on the outside WEC structure [5].
+If the capsule in fig. 1 is pressurized to match the mean outside water pressure, it would reduce the pressure differential affecting the sealing components.
+This is beneficial with regards to wear and would reduce the amount of required material in the capsule body.
+Although, the capsule has to withstand bending and buckling from the absorbed side force acting at the funnel on the outer WEC structure [5].

-Understanding the motion pattern of the submerged transmission is a good starting point for reducing wear on the sealing system components.
-Wear is dependent on the sliding velocity and temperature at the interface between the sealing system components and the piston rod running surface, among other things.
-Lubrication and quality of the seawater, with regard to particles and bio-fouling, also affect the sealing system.
-Conditions at sea are difficult to simulate in a laboratory environment, so testing in actual sea conditions with actual forces acting on the system is valuable and important for developers, as well as rare.
+Understanding the motion pattern of the submerged transmission is a good starting point for reducing wear on sealing system components.
+Wear is, among other things, dependent on sliding velocity and temperature at the interface between the sealing system components and the piston rod running surface.
+Lubrication and quality of the seawater, with regards to particles and bio-fouling, also affect the wear on the sealing system.
+Conditions at sea are difficult to simulate in a laboratory environment.
+Testing in actual sea conditions with actual forces are therefore both valuable and important for developers, but rare.

-Wear inside of bearings in wind power generators is often the cause of misalignment in the drive train, which gives rise to abnormal loading and accelerated wear [6].
-An unbalanced magnetic pull in the generator, due to an asymmetric air gap, can cause vibrations, which further increases wear.
-Similar vibrations from misalignment and other sources of vibration in a WEC may also affect wear in a dynamic sealing system in a submerged transmission, and this is important to avoid as much as possible [7].
+Wear inside of bearings in wind power generators is often the cause of misalignment in wind power drive trains.
+This gives rise to abnormal loading and further accelerated wear [6].
+Likewise, an unbalanced magnetic pull in the generator, due to an asymmetric air gap, can cause vibrations, which further increases wear.
+Similar vibrations from misalignments in a WEC may also affect wear in the dynamic sealing system of a submerged transmission, and equally important to avoid [7].

-The axial force transmission in the linear reciprocating power take off (PTO) system of a WEC may also consist of another design solution other than a piston rod moving through a flexibly attached seal housing.
-It may be a piston head moving through a cylinder bore, or a seal off steel wire inside a rubber bellow moving with the stroke length of the WEC.
-These and other solutions can be found in hydraulic pumps, such as in construction-, agricultural, mining-, and offshore machinery.
-These systems can work with very high pressures (several hundred bars), which generally put higher demands on the dynamic sealing system, since they may be operating under even worse conditions than what is to be encountered in the ocean.
+The axial force transmission in the linear reciprocating power take off (PTO) system of a WEC may of course consist of other design solutions than a piston rod moving through a flexibly attached seal housing.
+It may be a piston head moving through a cylinder bore, or a sealed off steel wire inside a rubber bellow moving with the stroke length of the WEC.
+These, and other solutions, can be found in hydraulic pumps, such as in construction-, agricultural, mining-, and offshore machinery.
+Those systems can work with very high pressures (several hundred bars), which generally put higher demands on the dynamic sealing system, since they may be operating under even worse conditions than what is to be encountered in the ocean.

 A technology to draw experience from in the particular case of a direct drive transmission in a WEC, is the low pressure water hydraulics technology (LPWH) [8].
 The drawback is that LPWH uses tap water as a pressure medium.
 Another obstacle is the fact that it takes time to fully verify a technology that is aimed to seal and to be maintenance free for many years, even though accelerated tests may be performed.
-Fortunately, the mechanisms and theories regarding sealing technology and tribology, are verified and considered well known [8].
+Fortunately, the mechanisms and theories regarding sealing technology and tribology, are generally considered well known [8].
 A sealing system's life time, operating in a certain environment under certain conditions, still has to be investigated for each individual case.
-Some examples of sealed transmissions, hydraulics and dynamic sealing systems for other machines and even WECs can be found in [8, 10 - 12].
+Examples of sealed transmissions, hydraulics and dynamic sealing systems for other machines and even WECs can be found in [8, 10 - 12].